constellationcolon/essayer/_drafts/defaults.md

 reporting that are nevertheless subject to the other arms of state control][abc]; sometimes all occurring within the same broadcaster.
-The point here is not that public broadcasters should be abolished—where would we be without BBC's _Doctor Who_, or CBC's _Ideas_, or, heck, Channel 4's _Black Mirror_ before Netflix snatched it up?
+The point here is not that public broadcasters should be abolished—where would we be without {% sc BBC %}'s _Doctor Who_, or {% sc CBC %}'s _Ideas_, or, heck, Channel 4's _Black Mirror_ before Netflix snatched it up?
 It's simply that the state ought not be allowed absolute monopoly over a nation's media ecosystem, and its public discourse by extension.

 Instead, with the death of ad-revenue, I think we should seize the moment to also get rid of its offspring and its enabler, the attention economy.
 It is